ericsonga/TeacherCSP/_sources/CSPNameStrings/ch4_exercises.rst

         .. tab:: Question

-            There are 3 errors in the following code.
+            There are 3 syntax errors in the following code.
 Fix it to print correctly without errors.
+It will print, "Your name is Carly and your favorite color is red".

             .. activecode:: ch4ex1q
                 :nocodelens: